iboguslavsky/RTC_Timer_IRQ/README.md

-# Interrupts-based Timer library for AVR Dx product family of MCUs
+# Interrupts-based Timer library for AVR DA/DB/DD* series, as well as tinyAVR® 1-series and 0-series parts product family of MCUs
 Unlinke other common timer libraries, this one doesn't have a limitation on the number of available timers.
 The number of timers is only limited by the amount of the available RAM.
 See [100_Timers](https://github.com/iboguslavsky/RTC_Timer_IRQ/edit/main/README.md) for an example running on 2Kb RAM MCU.

 Since timers are hardware-based and interrupt-driven, it allows for accurate triggering of timers - independently of any blocking code in the app.
 See [accuracy](https://github.com/iboguslavsky/RTC_Timer_IRQ/tree/main/examples/accuracy) example.

 ## Features
-This library makes use of the [RTC peripheral](https://onlinedocs.microchip.com/oxy/GUID-8CE4FE13-3B15-43FE-A86C-FC8177202CD3-en-US-6/GUID-5EFC8FBF-DD40-43CB-898A-D0EAD386D90D.html) available on newer parts, Like DA/DB/DD series, as well as tinyAVR® 1-series and 0-series parts.
+This library makes use of the [RTC peripheral](https://onlinedocs.microchip.com/oxy/GUID-8CE4FE13-3B15-43FE-A86C-FC8177202CD3-en-US-6/GUID-5EFC8FBF-DD40-43CB-898A-D0EAD386D90D.html) available on newer AVR parts, like *DA/DB/DD* series, as well as *tinyAVR® 1-series* and *0-series* parts.
 This allows for:
 - Preserving commonly used TCA/TCB/TCD timers for other tasks
 - Exceptionally low power consumption (~800 nA when running from internal 32KHz oscillator)
 - 1ms accuracy (when clocked by 1.024KHz clock derived from from OSC32K)